earthly/earthly/README.md

 > Allows using an Earthly target as a docker image loaded into the context of the build.

-For more details see the Earthfile reference (TODO: link to reference).
+For more details see the [Earthfile reference](https://docs.earthly.dev/earthfile).

 <h2 align="center">What's next?</h2>